ralna/GALAHAD/doc/Julia/rst-dir/bqp_functions.rst

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of variables.
+		- is a scalar variable of type Int32 that holds the number of variables.

 .. index:: pair: function; bqp_reset_control
 .. _doxid-galahad__bqp_8h_1a315ce83042f67a466cfdd868c27a2850: